Legal Services

 Install the AI assistant that will automate your business development research and outreach:

-Configure it for legal practice development by creating a custom SOUL.md file that includes your practice areas, target clients, geographic focus, and communication style.
+Configure it for legal practice development by creating a CLAUDE.md file that includes your practice areas, target clients, geographic focus, and communication style.
 This teaches Claude Code to identify relevant opportunities and communicate in your professional voice.

 Step 2: Set Up Legal News Monitoring (90 minutes)